Irreducible factors of modular representations of mapping class groups arising in Integral TQFT: Skein-theoretic definition of the integral TQFT representation

+The Integral TQFT lattice $\BS_p(\Si)$ was originally defined as the $\BO_p$-submodule of $V_p(\Si)$ spanned by all the elements $Z(M,G)$ coming from connected 3-manifolds $M$ equipped with colored graphs $G$ (and any integer weight) \cite{G,GM}.
+In \cite{GMW}, it was shown that $\BS_p(\Si)$ could be also described as the $\BO_p$-submodule spanned by certain skein elements in the handlebody $H.$ In other words, we can use the fixed 3-manifold $H$ if we permit our skein elements to have certain carefully controlled denominators.
+This is done as follows.

-The Integral TQFT lattice $\BS(\Si)$ is defined as a certain $\BO$-submodule of $V_p(\Si)$, as follows.
-Recall that banded knots can be colored (= cabled) by skein elements (= linear combinations of banded links) living in a solid torus.
-The skein-theoretical definition of $\BS(\Si)$ is as the $\BO$-submodule of $V_p(\Si)$ spanned by so-called {\em mixed graphs} \cite{GMW}, where a mixed graph is a colored banded graph $G$ union a banded link $L$ with each component of $L$ colored by the following skein element $v$ in the solid torus:
+Recall that banded knots can be also colored (= cabled) by skein elements (= linear combinations of banded links) living in a solid torus.
+The skein-theoretic definition of $\BS_p(\Si)$ is as the $\BO_p$-submodule of $V_p(\Si)$ spanned by so-called {\em mixed graphs}\footnote{Mixed graphs were called { \em $v$-graphs} in \cite{GM}.} in \cite{GMW} where a mixed graph is a colored banded graph $G$ union a banded link $L$ with each component of $L$ colored by the following skein element $v$ in the solid torus:

 (Here, $z$ stands for the banded knot given by the core of the solid torus.)
-It is important to observe that the $\BO$-module $\BS(\Si)$ obtained in this way is bigger than the $\BO$-submodule of $V_p(\Si)$ spanned by colored banded graphs, because $v$ has denominator $h$, which is a prime in $\BO$.
-But it is this $\BO$-module $\BS(\Si)$ which carries a natural action of the extended mapping class group $\widetilde \Gamma_\Si^{++}$.
+It is important to observe that the $\BO_p$-module $\BS_p(\Si)$ obtained in this way is bigger than the $\BO_p$-submodule of $V_p(\Si)$ spanned by colored banded graphs in $H$ because $v$ has denominator $h$, which is a prime in $\BO$.
+But it is this $\BO_p$-module $\BS_p(\Si)$ which carries a natural action of the extended mapping class group $\widetilde \Gamma_\Si^{++}$, as is most easily seen from the above description of $\BS_p(\Si)$ in terms of all connected 3-manifolds $M$ with boundary identified with $\Sigma.$